 TRANSACTION AGREEMENT

-This Transaction Agreement shall form and effectuate the current Transaction proposal between Enron Compression Services Company ("Customer") and Enron Energy Services, Inc. ("EESI") regarding the provision of certain Energy services by EESI to Customer at certain Customer Facilities under the following terms and conditions.
+This Transaction Agreement shall form and effectuate the current Transaction proposal between Enron Compression Services [ ] ("Customer") and Enron Energy Services, Inc. ("EESI") regarding the provision of certain energy services by EESI to Customer at certain Customer Facilities under the following terms and conditions.
 Capitalized terms used herein but not defined shall have the meanings specified in the Master Electric Energy Services and Sales Agreement between the Parties dated [ ], 2000 (the “Agreement”).
 Transaction number ____.